webistomin/vuetube/README.md

   </template>
 ```

-### How to use my own thumbnail?
+### How to use my thumbnail?

-You can pass your thumbnail through `thumbnail` slot.
+You can pass your thumbnail through the `thumbnail` slot.

 ```vue
   <template>